-Journal Of Basic and Applied Science
+Journal of Basic and Applied Sciences (Tripoli)

-Libyan Authorty Of Scientific Research
+Libyan Authority For Scientific Research

-ISSN 231360
+ISSN 3007-9780

-Journal Of Basic and Applied Science
+Journal of Basic and Applied Sciences (Tripoli)

-Libyan Authorty Of Scientific Research
+Libyan Authority For Scientific Research

-Special Issue on the Benghazi Reconstruction Conference 2023
+Vol 24, Special Issue on the Benghazi Reconstruction Conference 2023

 Efficiency Enhancement of Solar System Using Sun Tracking and Effective Cooling Systems